navcoin/NavHub/content/news/2018-06-20-updated-roadmap-and-kauri-wallet.md

 <!--more-->

+First up this week is a reminder about the latest version of the NavCoin Wallet that is available for download.

 When you download this update you’ll add your vote to the 75% consensus necessary to enable accumulation of NAV into the Community Fund.
 You can read more about how this works at the community fund project page:

 <https://navhub.org/projects/community-fund/>